-Some of my favorite optimization strategies that can improve your product activation rate have to do with Psychology.
+Some of my favorite optimisation strategies that can improve your product activation rate have to do with Psychology.

-Strategies like the Zeigarnik, IKEA, and Progress effects are crucial to product activation rate optimization.
+Strategies like the Zeigarnik, IKEA, and Progress effects are crucial to product activation rate optimisation.
 Luckily, Ali Shad has discussed them in much detail in app onboarding psychology.

 After reading this guide, you can go ahead with your PARO mission.
 Optimise, measure, repeat.
 While at it, remember that Userpilot is here to help you deploy the right in-app onboarding experiences that retain more users in your activation flow to achieve increased growth for your Saas app.